 The pellets will be dropped into the hopper and ignited by the hot rod, resulting in smoke and fire.

 The Tailgater 20 offers a larger grilling space than comparable models, at 300 square inches.
 Traeger claims that you can fit two birds, three racks of pork ribs, or twelve burgers.
 This is sufficient food to feed a small group of people.
 Keep in mind that this grill does not include a warming rack.

 It does, however, include a Keep Warm mode.
 This feature is fantastic.
 It keeps all of your prepared food warm until all of your buddies arrive for the game.

 The Traeger Tailgater also includes a meat probe.
 It allows you to check the internal temperature of your food without having to lift the lid.
 As previously stated, the grill can reach temperatures as low as 180°F and as high as 450°F. That’s quite adaptable for all forms of cooking, from low and slow to high heat grilling.

-In order to do so, you must first lay it on its side.
-And, as we mentioned at the start of this essay, there is no latch to secure the main lid and the hopper lid.
+To do so, you must first lay it on its side.
+And, as we mentioned at the start of this essay, there is no latch to secure the main and hopper lid.
 As you might expect, the cooking grate and pellets will just fall out of the grill.
 It’s not at all enjoyable.

 Accessories and replacement parts are available.

 You will have no trouble acquiring replacement components for a respectable and established business like Traeger.